Research-led teaching

 The main focus of Luca’s research concerns questions about affective states such as emotions, moods, pleasures, and pains.
 What is an emotion?
 Why do orgasms feel good and pains feel bad?
 Is morality based on empathy?
 How can we know what someone else is feeling?
 How can we know what we are feeling?
 What is the relation between affective states and cognition?
 Are emotions necessarily embodied?

-Professor Eric Olson is one of the world’s leading researchers on the metaphysics of personal identity.
+Eric Olson is one of the world’s leading researchers on the metaphysics of personal identity.
 What sort of thing is a person?
 What does it take for a person to continue existing from one time to another?
 What makes it the case, for instance, that you are the child at the bottom left in a certain primary-school class photo, rather than one of the others?
-What is it about the way you now relate to that child then that makes you the same person?
+Are we entirely material things, or do we have some sort of soul?

-Eric advocates the view known as ‘animalism’, which says that we are biological organisms and that personal identity is really animal identity.
-He has defended this view in two books, The Human Animal: Personal Identity Without Psychology, and What Are We?
+Eric advocates the view known as ‘animalism’, which says that we are biological organisms.
+This means that personal identity is really animal identity.
+He has defended this view in two books, The Human Animal and What Are We?
 He is also the author of the Stanford Encyclopedia of Philosophy article on personal identity.
+He defends the more general view that we are wholly material things in Do We Have a Soul?.

-You can find out more about Eric's philosophical views, and how he became interested in philosophy, in an interview for 3AM.
+You can find out more about Eric's philosophical views, and how got into philosophy, in an interview for 3:16am.
+(There are many more interviews, in both video and print, on his website.)

-The metaphysics of personal identity also plays a role in Eric’s first year module Death.
+The metaphysics of personal identity also plays a role in Eric’s first-year module Death.
 It deals with questions such as: What is death?
 What happens to us when we die?
 Could there be some sort of afterlife?
 What makes it bad to die--or is it bad at all?
 Would it be better if we didn’t die, but were immortal?
-Eric has recently published a popular article on some of this material.
+Here is a popular article of Eric’s on some of this material.

 Religion, free will, and virtue